adickinson72/guard/docs/contributing.md

     Raises:
         GitLabError: If MR creation fails
-        ConfigurationError: If GitLab config is invalid
+        ConfguardrationError: If GitLab config is invalid
     """
     pass
 ```